CBEP-SoCB-Details/LCWMD_Monitoring/Derived_Data/Make_Complete_Data.md

-Simple linear models of the LCWMD data assume that observations are independent, however, we know both on principal and from working with the data, that the different timeseries are auto- and cross-correlated in complex ways.
+Simple linear models of the LCWMD data assume that observations are independent, however, we know both on principal and from working with the data, that the different time series are auto- and cross-correlated in complex ways.

 One challenge to analyzing these data in R is that the time series we